-The university has a pedagogical model defined that enhances an approach based on learning through interaction.
-The materials and tools are adjusted to this approach through discussions, and formative and summative assessments.
+The university has a pedagogical model defined that enhances an approach based on learning through interaction (there is a distance learning guideline shared with the community).
+The materials and tools are adjusted to this approach through chats, forum discussions, WebEx sessions and formative and summative assessments.
 In general, the pedagogical approach encourages students to take an active role and the activities are designed with this purpose.

-The methodological approach is defined as student-centred and students are encouraged to be active participants in the learning process for the course, although this needs to be strengthened as will be pointed out later.
+The methodological approach is defined as student-centered and students are encouraged to be active participants in the learning process for the course, although this needs to be strengthened as will be pointed out later.